eunjijeon11/machine_learning_at_highschool/README.md

 # machine_learning_in_highschool
 This is my machine learning study log from 2020 to 2021😎
 We welcome any questions or corrections!
 Please put it on the issue tab😊
-The English version will be uploaded after my SAT exam...

 contents
 - [linear regession](https://github.com/eunjijeon11/machine_learning_at_highschool#1-linear-regression)